 4. Don’t Bring White Clothing

-This one is rather obvious, but first-time campers may not realize that white is not going to stay white for very long.
-When you are camping, you are brushing up against bushes, sitting on rocks and walking on dirt paths.
+This one is rather obvious, but first-time campers may not realize that white will stay white for very long.
+When camping, you are brushing up against bushes, sitting on rocks, and walking on dirt paths.
 So if you like your whites white, leave them at home.